Skip to content

 It's about striking a balance - Not everyone will agree - It is not possible to please everyone

-Commercial reality is that everything costs: rent, rates, insurance, staff, maintenance, light, heat, power, water, ...
-If you bring a drink in from outside and leave the container - in one of the several waste/recycling bins provided because you are a considerate responsible gamer and a fine human being - we have to pay to get rid it.
-While any specific example may seem trivial, the cummulative result is: If you are not paying us, then we are paying for you.
+Commercial reality is that everything costs: rent, rates, insurance, staff, maintenance, light, heat, power, water, etc. If you bring a drink in from outside and leave the container - in one of the several waste/recycling bins provided because you are a considerate responsible gamer and a fine human being - we have to pay to get rid it.
+While any specific example may seem trivial, the cummulative result is ... significant.

 So, balance.